Planning-Inspectorate/service-common/services/address-lookup/README.md

 It does not get validated inside the function: in case it's not valid the API will just return an empty list of addresses.

 A previous validation of it could be useful to prevent useless requests.
-See the `minmatch` section for information about the accepted formats of the postcode.

 - ⚠️ The OS Api does not require specifically postcodes.
 The string could be a street or a geographical indication as well.
 However that's not the purpose of this function